Safe & Inclusive Campus

 Behavioral Concerns

-You should consider this resource if the stress levels or the behaviors of a roommate, classmate, or coworker concern you – or if a student in your course is behaving uncharacteristically – for example, by no longer attending class, turning in assignments, or responding to emails.
-BCAL staff members are trained to assess these and similar situations.
-You may report your concerns by calling 512.232.5050 (twenty-four hours a day, seven days a week) or by submitting an online form.
+You should consider this resource if the stress levels or the behaviors of a roommate, classmate or coworker concern you – or if a student in your course is behaving uncharacteristically – for example, by no longer attending class, turning in assignments or responding to emails.
+Behavior Concerns Advice Line (BCAL) staff members are trained to assess these and similar situations.
+You may report your concerns by calling 512.232.5050 (twenty-four hours a day, seven days a week) or by visiting the BCAL website.

 Cases that present an immediate threat to self, others, or property are urgent situations that should be reported directly to the University of Texas Police Department (UTPD) by calling 911.